monkeytypegame/monkeytype/LANGUAGES.md

 ## Creating Languages

-Once you have forked the repository, you can add your new language.
+After you have forked the repository, you can add your new language.
 Create a new JSON file in `./frontend/static/languages/`, named as the language name and the number of words, for example: `language_1k.json`.
 If there are less than 1,000 words, name the file after the language (e.g. `language.json`).
 Note that a minimum of 200 words are required.

 The contents of the file should be as follows: